puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Optional[Enum['on', 'off', 'nodecode']]`

 Sets the `AllowEncodedSlashes` declaration for the virtual host, overriding the server default.
 This modifies the virtual host responses to URLs with `\` and `/` characters.
-Values: 'nodecode', 'off', 'on'.
-The default setting omits the declaration from the server configuration and selects the Apache default setting of 'Off'.
+The default setting omits the declaration from the server configuration and selects the Apache default setting of `Off`.

 Default value: `undef`